Update Sep 9, 2025: Apple announced high blood pressure detection for Apple Watch — this post has been updated with the latest details

 Sphygmomanometers require actively pressing the artery to measure pressure.

 Pulse Wave Velocity (PWV) is the speed at which the pulse propagates through the circulatory system.
-Similar to a string being pulled taught, when your blood pressure is higher, the wave travels faster.
+Similar to a string being pulled taut, when your blood pressure is higher, the wave travels faster.

 If the Watch measures the precise times when (a) the heart contracts and (b) the pulse wave arrives at the wrist, then the difference tells you how your blood pressure is changing throughout the day.
-You can measure the exact time of the heart beat through an ECG (which Apple Watches, Samsungs, Fitbits, etc already have) or through the body’s mechanical response to the blood ejected from the heart during each heartbeat (this is called a ballistocardiogram).
+You can measure the exact time of the heart beat through an ECG (which Apple Watche, Samsung Galaxy watches, Fitbit, etc already have) or through the body’s mechanical response to the blood ejected from the heart during each heartbeat (this is called a ballistocardiogram).

 Second, the shape of the wave offers indirect clues to blood pressure.
 The pulse rise time and the various wave amplitudes (pulse wave amplitude, pulse wave systolic peak, etc) correlate with blood pressure.
 All else being equal, a higher amplitude and a faster rise time correlate with more arterial stiffness and higher blood pressure.

 Over time, your blood pressure can drift.
 And every person’s parameters are a bit different.
 So wrist-based blood pressure needs to be calibrated initially by comparing them to a blood pressure cuff.
-They would need to be periodically re-calibrated (e.g., every 30 days).
+Apple has partly worked around this limitation by designing their feature to alert you to high blood pressure (hypertension), rather than detecting day-to-day changes in blood pressure.

 So why does tracking blood pressure on the wrist matter?
 Isn’t taking blood pressure part of the typical doctor visit?